LaunchCodeEducation/java-web-dev-curriculum/content/spring-model-validation/reading/validation-annotations/index.md

 {{% notice blue "Note" "rocket" %}}

-   The starter code for this video is found at the `model-binding branch <https://github.com/LaunchCodeEducation/coding-events/tree/model-binding>`__. of the ``coding-events-demo`` repo.
+   The starter code for this video is found at the [model-binding branch](https://github.com/LaunchCodeEducation/CodingEventsJava/tree/model-binding) of the `CodingEventsJava` repo.
-   The final code presented in this video is found on the `add-validation-annotations branch <https://github.com/LaunchCodeEducation/coding-events/tree/add-validation-annotations>`__.
-As always, code along to the videos on your own ``coding-events`` project.
+   The final code presented in this video is found on the [add-validation-annotations branch](https://github.com/LaunchCodeEducation/CodingEventsJava/tree/add-validation-annotations).
+As always, code along to the videos on your own `codingevents` project.

 {{% /notice %}}